bala-supraja/CarMax/README.md

 Relevant Files:

 CarMax_Case_Study.ipynb - This file contains the Python code for analysis, including visualizations, commentary, and actionable suggestions.
-Fall 2024 dataset.csv - the data set containing the relevant KMX purchases and non-purchases to be used in the analysis.
+Fall 2024 dataset (1).csv - the data set containing the relevant KMX purchases and non-purchases to be used in the analysis.
 Fall 2024 Showcase Data Dictionary.xlsx - information about each feature in the data set.